 Binghamton University is committed to promoting and providing an inclusive and welcoming digital environment.
 SUNY’s increased reliance on technology across operations, student support services, and instruction necessarily drives a need to ensure that individuals with disabilities have equitable access to electronic information resources.
 This policy addresses accessibility in the development, procurement, and use of electronic and information technologies.

 The delivery of digital and web-based information is increasingly central to carrying out the University’s mission.
 The University is committed to ensuring that all are able to access, benefit from, and contribute to the University’s broad array of academic, administrative, and research programs, services, and activities.
 As such, Binghamton University will make electronic information such as websites, digital course materials and library electronic resources accessible.
-In accordance with the University’s mission and federal and state laws, ensuring equal and effective access to electronic and information technologies developed, procured and used by the University is the responsibility of all University administrators, faculty, and staff.
+In accordance with the University’s mission and federal and state laws, ensuring equal and effective access to electronic and information technologies developed, procured and used by the University is the responsibility of all University administrators, faculty, and staff and recognized student organizations.
 In accordance with this commitment, and with the knowledge that accessible digital content generally enhances usability for everyone, this Policy is established to improve the user experience.